Series A Pitch Deck: What Investors Want to See in 2026

 Master the Series A pitch deck with proven slide frameworks.
 Learn the metrics VCs expect, how Series A differs from seed, and common mistakes to avoid.

-Bob · Former McKinsey and Deloitte consultant with 6 years of experienceOctober 20, 202518 min read
+Bob Evers · Former McKinsey and Deloitte consultant with 6 years of experienceOctober 20, 202512 min read

 How Series A Differs from Seed#

-Before diving into deck structure, let's establish why Series A is a different animal entirely.
+Before diving into deck specifics, let's establish why Series A is a different animal entirely.

 DimensionSeed RoundSeries A